Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 Advanced RAG helps only when it matches the failure.
 Watch for these symptoms before adding another model call.

 Implementing all these techniques at once is overkill.
-A progressive approach is best:
+Add them in stages:

-Start with Query Rewriting and Hybrid Search (Dense + Keyword).
+Start with Query Rewriting and Hybrid Search (dense retrieval + sparse keyword retrieval).

 Use a Router to classify queries.